 Can we just say that we’ve had about enough of the four walls in which we’ve been living?
 With summer here, it’s time to breathe some fresh air, feel the grass beneath your feet, and have some old-school fun.
 And that means a picnic.
 Scoop up your pooch for a blanket-in-the-backyard garden party (balconies work too!) or head for a public park.
 Most important—the food!
 Pack up favorite dog food, dog treats and plenty of water for your pets with these helpful carriers.
 (Don’t forget to bring along waterproof dog toys, too, if you’re headed to a lake or beach.)

 Up Their Street Cred

 Hey, nothing lasts forever.
 Winter-raggedy, faded, frayed and just worn out dog leashes, dog collars, cat collars and pet footwear need to be retired and replaced.
-Which, for the stylish pet parent, means new opportunities for some swagger, and showing off a decked-out pet on those more frequent walks and safe-distance meet-ups with other pet parents.
+Which, for the stylish pet parent, means new opportunities for some swagger, and showing off a decked-out pet on those walks and meet-ups with other pet parents.
 (We never get tired of hearing “that is so cute” when it comes to the fur kids.).
 Tropical patterns and bright colors will have you and your pet feeling those summer vibes.

 Hit the Trail (and maybe sleep under the stars)